dtjohnson/xlsx-populate/README.md

 Excel supports creating defined names that refer to addresses, formulas, or constants.
 These defined names can be scoped to the entire workbook or just individual sheets. xlsx-populate supports looking up defined names that refer to cells or ranges.
 (Dereferencing other names will result in an error.)
 Defined names are particularly useful if you are populating data into a known template.
-Then you do need to know the exact location.
+Then you do not need to know the exact location.

 ```js
 // Look up workbook-scoped name and set the value to 5.